 The two biggest government programs in the United States are USDA loans and VA loans.

 USDA loans are designed to provide low-interest loans for rural development, and you can find more details – including if you would qualify – through your local Federal Housing Administration.
 A VA loan is a zero down payment, no Private Mortgage Insurance loan awarded to qualifying United States military veterans through the Department of Veterans Affairs.

 Be sure to go straight through the applicable government agency when pursuing either of these loans.

-The classic resource to turn to when you’re planning on buying a house in Los Angeles remains your local qualified and experienced real estate professional.
+The classic resource to turn to when you’re planning on buying a house in Riverside remains your local qualified and experienced real estate professional.

 Agents come equipped with the knowledge and networking contacts to not only find you what you’re looking for in a home, but make the deal a success from beginning to end with a lot of input, and little intervention, from the client.

 We do recommend shopping around for the agent that’s right for you by meeting with multiple agents and checking their references.
 Always remember to read through any contracts prior to signing, and do not forget that commission is negotiable.